ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   changes or other changes to the UTC offset of that time zone.
-  Unlike the UTC offset of a timestamp which makes no claims about the UTC offset of other related timestamps (and which is therefore unsuitable for performing local-time arithmetic operations like "one day later"), a time zone also defines how to derive new timestamps.
+  Unlike the UTC offset of a timestamp which makes no claims about the UTC offset of other related timestamps (and which is therefore unsuitable for performing local-time operations such as "one day later"), a time zone also defines how to derive new timestamps based on differences in local time.
   For example, to calculate "one day later than this timestamp in San Francisco", a time zone is required because the UTC offset of local time in San Francisco can change from one day to the next.

 IANA Time Zone:
-: A named time zone that is included in the Time Zone Database (often called `tz` or `zoneinfo`) maintained by IANA.
-Most IANA time zones are named for the largest city in a particular region that shares the same time zone rules, e.g. `Europe/Paris` or `Asia/Tokyo`.
+: A named time zone that is included in the Time Zone Database (often called `tz` or `zoneinfo`) maintained by IANA {{TZDB}}{{BCP175}}.
+  Most IANA time zones
+  are named for the largest city in a particular region that shares the same time zone rules, e.g. `Europe/Paris` or `Asia/Tokyo` {{TZDB-NAMING}}.
-  Special IANA time zones like `Etc/GMT+10` are used to represent timestamps outside country boundaries, e.g. a buoy in the middle of the Pacific Ocean.
-The IANA time zone for `Z` is called `Etc/GMT`.
+  Special IANA time zones such as `Etc/GMT+10` can be used to represent timestamps outside country boundaries, e.g. a buoy in the middle of the Pacific Ocean (note that the `Etc/GMT+10` time zone has a constant UTC Offset of -10:00 \[sic!]). <!-- The IANA time zone for `Z` is called `Etc/GMT`.
+Not true.
+No idea which time zone name is preferred for Z. -->
   <!-- ref needed -->

 Offset Time Zone:
-: A time zone defined by a specific UTC offset, e.g. `+08:45` and serialized using the same numeric UTC offset format used in an RFC 3339 timestamp.
+: A time zone defined by a specific UTC offset, e.g. `+08:45` and serialized using as its name the same numeric UTC offset format used in an RFC 3339 timestamp.
   Although serialization with offset time zones is supported in this document for backwards compatibility with java.time.ZonedDateTime {{JAVAZDT}}, use of offset time zones is strongly discouraged.
   In particular, programs MUST NOT copy the UTC offset from a timestamp into an offset time zone in order to satisfy another program which requires a time zone annotation in its input.
   Doing this will improperly assert that the UTC offset of timestamps